KshitizKoirala/netflix-gpt/README.md

 - Build Movies List
 - Build Movie Card
 - Created custom hook to fetch the data
-- update the browse page
+- Updated the browse page to use GPT Search Feature
+  - GPR Search Page
+  - GPT Search Bar
+- (FEATURE) Multi-language Feature in our App

 - **_HYGENE PRACTICES_**
   => Unsubscribed to the onAuthStateChanged callback in Header.js